-A Traffic Impact Analysis (TIA) is a study which assesses the adequacy of the existing or future transportation infrastructure to accommodate additional trips generated by a proposed development, redevelopment or land rezoning.
+A Traffic Impact Analysis (TIA) is a study that assesses the adequacy of the existing or future transportation infrastructure to accommodate additional trips generated by a proposed development, redevelopment, or land rezoning.

-In the City of Austin, TIA requirements apply to individual lots when an application is made to zone or rezone a lot or for site plan approval to develop the lot.
+Within the City of San Antonio, TIA requirements apply to individual lots when an application is made to zone or rezone a lot or for site plan approval to develop the lot.

-In general, a TIA is required if the expected number of NET NEW trips generated by the project exceeds 2,000 vehicle trips per day.
+In Travis County, a TIA is required if the expected number of NET NEW trips generated by the project exceeds 1,000 vehicle trips per day.

 In a TIA analysis, credit is given for any existing development which already generates trips.
 The TIA trip generation calculations are done in accordance with the guidelines of the Institute of Traffic Engineers (ITE).

 Keep in mind that a Neighborhood Traffic Analysis (NTA) can be required if the project has access only to a residential local or collector street and the expected number of vehicle trips generated by the project exceeds 300 vehicle trips per day over the existing uses.
 A neighborhood traffic analysis is a simplified TIA that assesses the impact of a proposed project on residential streets.
 An NTA is limited to an evaluation of existing and projected operating levels of residential streets and an identification of measures needed to minimize the impact on traffic.
 The NTA is typically conducted by City Staff.

 Do you have questions about how many multifamily units, homes, or how much commercial square footage will trigger a TIA?
 We can help!
 Contact us today to speak with one of our engineers about your project.

 Share this post